A Tool Box of Strategies to Prevent Blood Sugar Spikes When Eating High Glycemic Index Foods

 Underripe versions of the mentioned fruits have higher starch contents, are more resistant to digestive enzymes, and have a lower glycemic response.

-As an aside, over-ripe bananas have high tyramine levels for those, who have migraines and can precipitate a migraine headache. — Foods High in Tyramine
+As an aside, over-ripe bananas have high tyramine levels for those who have migraines and can precipitate a migraine headache. — Foods High in Tyramine

 Steel-cut oats have a lower GI than instant oatmeal.
 That Quaker Instant Oatmeal, which is supposed to be “heart-healthy,” has a high glycemic index and increases cardiovascular disease risk.

-A Tey et al. study showed that whole guava’s GI (29 ± 4) is lower than guava puree (47 ± 4).
+A Tey et al. study showed that the GI of a whole guava’s GI (29 ± 4) is lower than guava puree (47 ± 4).

 They hypothesized that the results might be associated with the release of dietary fiber and nutritional components from ground blackberry seeds.